rickkas7/particle-threads/README.md

 This example is a thread pool.
 Say you have an operation that takes a variable amount of time to run.
 You want to run these operations on one or more worker threads.
 The operations are put in a queue, so you can queue up operations until a thread is available to run it.
 The queueing operation is fast, so it won't block the thread you call it from.

-There's more code to this in the Github as the thread pool is implemented as a class.
+There's more code to this [in Github](https://github.com/rickkas7/particle-threads/tree/master/test/07-thread-pool) as the thread pool is implemented as a class.
 However, this is how it's used:

 ```
 #include "Particle.h"